Wine Courses FAQ

 Do I have to buy Fine Vintage’s wine glasses?

-I forgot to purchase a starter kit (tasting glasses and Fine Vintage canvas bag), now what?
-Can I pay for the starter kit at the course?
+I forgot to purchase a set of tasting glasses for my course.
+Now what?
+Can I purchase the glassware at the course?

-Please check your automated course receipt to ensure you did not purchase a starter kit when you registered.
-If you forgot to purchase one, please contact us right away and we will be happy to arrange for the instructor to provide you with a kit at the course.
+Please check your automated course receipt to ensure you did not purchase a set of tasting glasses when you registered.
+If you forgot to purchase one, please contact us right away and we will be happy to arrange for the instructor to provide you with a set at the course.
 However, we will need your approval to charge the credit card on file for the cost of the kit prior to the course beginning.
 Remember that the wine glasses are our gift to you free of charge for all WSET Level 1 and Level 4 registrants.

 I am having problems registering.
 What should I do?

-Please ensure you are using a Visa or Mastercard as these are the only two credit cards we accept.
+Please ensure you are using a Visa, Mastercard, or American Express as these are the only three credit cards we accept.
 Also, please close and re-open your browser and try registering again as your computer may be storing history.
 If you are still having a problem, please contact us and we will get you registered right away.

 How will I know if a class I wish to register for is full?